brandonyzhao/brandonyzhao.github.io/_pages/about.md

   - /about.html
 ---

-Third-year PhD student at Caltech studying Computing and Mathematical Sciences.
+Third-year PhD candidate at Caltech studying Computing and Mathematical Sciences.
 I was previously supported by the Gupta Fellowship.

 Previously at Duke, studying Mathematics, Computer Science and Statistics.